krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

     cl new scratch

-This creates a new worksheet called `scratch` and adds it as an item to the current worksheet `codalab`.
+This creates a new worksheet called `scratch`.
 We can switch back and forth between worksheets (analogous to switching directories using `cd`):

     cl work scratch
     cl work codalab